vhive-serverless/loader/docs/multi_loader.md

 > **_Note_**:
 > Node addresses are optional as Multi-Loader uses `kubectl` to find them.
 If needed, you can define addresses manually, which will override the automatic detection.

+#### **Metrics Collected**
+More information regarding the metrics that can be collected at the end of each experiment:

+- **activator** – Captures Knative activator latency and request handling performance
+- **autoscaler** – Tracks Knative autoscaler decisions, scaling events, and resource utilization
+- **top** – Provides CPU and memory usage statistics for each nodes
+- **prometheus** – Gathers system-wide performance metrics from Prometheus

 ### LoaderStudy
 | Parameter name        | Data type              | Possible values               | Default value | Description                                                        |
 |-----------------------|------------------------|-------------------------------|---------------|--------------------------------------------------------------------|